sobester/ADRpy/docs/source/index.rst

 The classes, methods and functions of the library fall into three broad categories:

-1. **Models of the operating environment.** These live in the :ref:`atmospheres_module` and include virtual atmospheres (ISA, MIL-HDBK-310, etc.), runway models (suitable for take-off and landing performance modelling using a 'real world' runway database) and models of propulsion performance response to variations in ambient conditions.
+1. **Models of the operating environment.** These live in the :ref:`atmospheres_module` module and include virtual atmospheres (ISA, MIL-HDBK-310, etc.), runway models (suitable for take-off and landing performance modelling using a 'real world' runway database) and models of propulsion performance response to variations in ambient conditions.